Statement

 by Nathalie Lorson

 Lalique Encre Noire is an Eau de Toilette launched in 2006, created by Nathalie Lorson.
-The fragrance opens with Cypress, settles into a heart of Vetiver, and dries down to a base of Cashmere Wood and Musk.
+Encre Noire opens with Cypress, settles into a heart of Vetiver, and dries down to a base of Cashmere Wood and Musk.
+Lalique's Encre Noire carries a Statement verdict, a woody-led wear.

 This cult-favourite vetiver bomb is either a gothic masterpiece or a challenging, unwearable mess.
 It's affordable, distinctive, and certainly not for everyone - prepare for strong opinions, good or bad.